 - It is assigned to a terminal or a console before a user signs on, and after the user has signed off, except when the terminal or console has preset security specified.
-For more information, see Chapter 4, "Verifying CICS users," on page 63. - It is assigned to transient data trigger-level transactions that are not associated with a terminal, and when a user ID is not specified in the definition of the transient data queue.
-For more information, see "Transient data trigger-level transactions" on page 115. - It is used as the link user ID for LU6.1 and LU6.2 connections when the SECURITYNAME attribute is not specified in the CONNECTION definition.
-For more information, see "Link security with LU6.1" on page 205 and "Link security with LU6.2" on page 167. - It is assigned to transactions attached by LU6.2 and MRO sessions, when the attach request does not contain security parameters, and the CONNECTION definition specifies USEDFLTUSER(YES).
-For more information, see "SNA profiles and attach-time security" on page 174 and "User security with MRO" on page 223. - For transactions in an application-owning region (AOR) that are initiated using the CICS routing transaction (CRTE), the default user ID is used if the terminal user does not sign on to the AOR while using CRTE.
-For more information, see "Transaction routing security with LU6.2" on page 176 and "Transaction routing security with MRO" on page 227. - It is used when an application-owning region (AOR) issues a request for a remote file that is defined as a shared data table, and the AOR is unable to sign on to the file-owning region (FOR).
+For more information, see Chapter 4, "Verifying CICS users," on page 65. - It is assigned to transient data trigger-level transactions that are not associated with a terminal, and when a user ID is not specified in the definition of the transient data queue.
+For more information, see "Transient data trigger-level transactions" on page 117. - It is used as the link user ID for LU6.1 and LU6.2 connections when the SECURITYNAME attribute is not specified in the CONNECTION definition.
+For more information, see "Link security with LU6.1" on page 205 and "Link security with LU6.2" on page 169.
+The default user ID can also be used as the link user ID for IPIC.
+For more information, see Security checking done in AOR with IPIC. - It is assigned to transactions attached by LU6.2 and MRO sessions, when the attach request does not contain security parameters, and the CONNECTION definition specifies USEDFLTUSER(YES).
+For more information, see "SNA profiles and attach-time security" on page 176 and "User security with MRO" on page 223.
+The default user ID can also be assigned to transactions attached by IPIC sessions.
+For more information see IPIC user security. - For transactions in an application-owning region (AOR) that are initiated using the CICS routing transaction (CRTE), the default user ID is used if the terminal user does not sign on to the AOR while using CRTE.
+For more information, see CICS routing transaction, CRTE. - It is used when an application-owning region (AOR) issues a request for a remote file that is defined as a shared data table, and the AOR is unable to sign on to the file-owning region (FOR).
 For more information, see "Security for CICS shared data tables" on page 233. - In the absence of more explicit identification, it is used to identify TCP/IP clients that connect to CICS.
 For more information, see "Identification" on page 244.